-(A) The Executive Board shall consist of eight members: two appointed by the President; the Director of Libraries and the Associate Director of Libraries; and four other members elected by the Faculty: The two appointed members shall serve for four years, one such being designated each second year at the regular May Meeting of the Faculty.
+- (A) The Executive Board shall consist of eight members: two appointed by the President; the Director of Libraries and the Associate Director of Libraries; and four other members elected by the Faculty: The two appointed members shall serve for four years, one such being designated each second year at the regular May Meeting of the Faculty.
 One of these two members may be an alumnus not necessarily a member of the Faculty.
 The four members elected by the Faculty shall serve four-year terms, one being nominated each year from the Advisory Board described below in (B).
 The Executive Board shall seek the advice of the Advisory Board on matters of policy but shall itself retain voting power.
-The Chairman of the Committee on the Libraries for the subsequent year shall be chosen by and from this Executive Board not later than one week subsequent to the regular May Meeting of the Faculty.

-(B) The Advisory Board of the Committee on the Libraries shall consist of one representative from each Institute Department, not already represented on the Executive Board, nominated by the Head of the Department and serving an indefinite term.
-Vacancies in the Advisory Board arising from any cause (other than by election to the Executive Board) shall be filled by the corresponding Department Head.

-15. The Committee on Industrial Liaison shall consist of six elected members, each of whom shall serve a three-year term.
-The committee shall be concerned with the relationship of the activities of the Industrial Liaison Office to the activities of the members of the Faculty.
+The Chairman of the Committee on the Libraries for the subsequent year shall be chosen by and from this Executive Board not later than one week subsequent to the regular May Meeting of the Faculty. - (B) The Advisory Board of the Committee on the Libraries shall consist of one representative from each Institute Department, not already represented on the Executive Board, nominated by the Head of the Department and serving an indefinite term.
+Vacancies in the Advisory Board arising from any cause (other than by election to the Executive Board) shall be filled by the corresponding Department Head. - 15.
+The Committee on Industrial Liaison shall consist of six elected members, each of whom shall serve a three-year term.
+The committee shall be concerned with the relationship of the activities of the Industrial Liaison Office to the activities of the members of the Faculty. - 16.
+The Committee on Outside Professional Activities shall consist of five elected members, including the chairman.
+The Chairman of the Faculty shall designate the Chairman from among the membership.
+The Committee will keep itself informed of and will report periodically to the Faculty new problems of potential conflicts of interest raised by continually changing circumstances, and recommend appropriate modifications of policies and procedures to the Faculty.